DennisdelRioCarbo/School_District_Analysis/README.md

 **Overview**

-Maria, the chief data scientist for a school district is tasked with preparing all stardandized tests' data for analysis, reaporting and presentation to provide insights about performance trends and patterns.
+Maria, the chief data scientist for a school district is tasked with preparing all stardandized tests' data for analysis, reporting and presentation to provide insights about performance trends and patterns.
 These insights are used to inform discussions and strategic decisions at the school and district level.
 We have been helping Maria analyze data  on student funding and standardized math and reading test scores to show trends in school performance while adhering to FERPA.
 This analysis will help the school board make decisions regarding budgets and priorities.

 After the initial analysis was complete, the school board notified that the `students_complete.csv` file showed evidence of academic dishonesty, specifically, reading and math grades for Thomas High School ninth grades appeared to have been altered.
-They want to replace the the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact, then repeat the analysis to describe how these changes affected the overall analysis.
+They want to replace  the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact, then repeat the analysis to describe how these changes affected the overall analysis.

 **##Results**
--How is the district summary affected.
+- How is the district summary affected.
 After changing the Thomas High School's math and reading scores we can see a slight decrease in the following metrics:

 ![image](https://user-images.githubusercontent.com/104289098/171316685-188c262c-f9fc-4e7a-9401-0569490b87c7.png) (Before changes)